tomcam/githubmarkdown/clone.md

 hi dude
 ```

-* Save the file and exit
+* Save the file and exit.

+The truth is you could have made any changes to the file and it wouldn't matter for this example as you'll see in a moment.
+But when you're learning something along these lines it's always good to do the simplest possible test of your knowledge before moving on to more complicated tasks.

 ### Run git status to see what's changed